 The program consists of an associate degree (A.A.S.) and a certificate.
-The associate degree is designed mainly for students who have not attended college before or those who have a limited amount of previous college credit.
 The certificate is designed for students who already hold a degree (associate or bachelors) or who already have two years of college.
 All of the paralegal courses in the certificate program are included in the associate degree.